avenga/dockerfiles/rancher-deployment/README.md

   the generated files are copied to this directory.
 This should be a mounted volume to get the files out of the container.
 The volume **MUST NOT** be mounted under `/work` which is the `WORKDIR` inside the container.
+* `SETUP_VOLUMES`: Set to anything but empty to setup volumes defined in `VOLUME_NAMES`
+* `VOLUME_NAMES`: Space-separated list of volumes to create.
+  Already created volumes will be ignored.
+Will only run if `SETUP_VOLUMES` is set to a non-empty value.

 ## Test